COVID-19 (Coronavirus) Testing: Active Infection & Antibody

 - Shortness of Breath

-ClearChoiceMD Urgent Care is now offering COVID-19 testing at select centers for high-risk patients only, as supplies are available.
-Our centers remain open to test and treat all other urgent, non-life-threatening medical needs, including evaluation to determine if COVID-19 testing is needed.
+ClearChoiceMD Urgent Care is now offering COVID-19 active infection testing and COVID-19 antibody testing testing at all centers.
+Our centers remain open to test and treat all other urgent, non-life-threatening medical needs, including evaluation to determine what type of COVID-19 testing is needed.
 The health and safety of our patients, communities and team is our top priority.
 Please rest assured, we are taking extra safety measures so that patients seeking care for all other urgent non-life-threatening illnesses or injuries can continue to safely be seen at any ClearChoiceMD location.
 Please check back often for the latest updates to services and testing locations.

 What is self-quarantine?